-I am the author of The Decline and Rise of Democracy: A Global History from Antiquity to Today, which will be published by Princeton University Press in April 2020.
-In it I provide a new understanding of early democracy in multiple world regions; I explain its survival in Europe and disappearance in China and the Middle East; and I then trace the long evolution of modern democracy while highlighting its internal tensions.
-Exploring the deep history of democracy, both early and modern, can teach us much about our current anxieties.
+I am the author of The Decline and Rise of Democracy: A Global History from Antiquity to Today, which will be published by Princeton University Press in June 2020.
+In it I provide a new understanding of the early rise of democracy in multiple world regions; I explain the survival of democracy in Europe and its disappearance in China and the Middle East; and I then trace the long evolution of modern democracy while highlighting its internal tensions.
+Exploring the deep history of democracy – both early and modern – can teach us much about our current anxieties.

 I currently serve as the Dean for the Social Sciences at New York University and the Julius Silver Professor in NYU’s Department of Politics.
 I also have affiliations in NYU’s School of Law, as well as its Department of History.
 In 2016, together with Ken Scheve, I published Taxing the Rich: A History of Fiscal Fairness in the United States and Europe, a book that charts the evolution of progressive taxation in twenty countries over the last two centuries.
 I also have a number of recent papers on these and related topics.

 Origins of Early Democracy (with Ali Ahmed) American Political Science Review (2020)